Have you any objective evidence to demonstrate such competence?

 Major changes have been made to both standards, including many for which documented procedures are unlikely to exist.
 Consider just four such examples:

-- Context of the organisation, where the monitoring and review of information regarding external and internal issues affecting the organisation is an entirely new concept
+• Context of the organization, where the monitoring and review of information regarding external and internal issues affecting the organization is an entirely new concept

 Internal Auditors will need to understand these terms as well as their interpretation and application.